ProTrix: Building Models for Planning and Reasoning over Tables with Sentence Context: Our Method

 \subsection{Plan-then-Reason}

-We propose a \textit{Plan-then-Reason} framework for answering queries over tables and texts.
+We propose a \textit{Plan-then-Reason} framework to answer queries over tables and texts.
 The framework first ingests the query and the context by recalling common knowledge and general concepts.
 Then it begins to design the model's reasoning pathway, planning the utilization of program-based and textual reasoning to arrive at conclusions.

 \paragraph{Planning} The model first analyzes the query and fills the potential gap between the query and the context.
 Consider the first query in Figure~\ref{fig:framework}, there is no explicit column of \textit{color} in the table.
 The model recalls commonsense that \textit{pink}, \textit{gray-brown} and other colors in the description column can be used to answer the question.
 Similarly, in the second query, the model recalls that \textit{only top 3 athletes can win medals}.